 Tallis, William Byrd and Orlando Gibbons seemed evident.
 In addition to

 arranging these marvellous melodies, I began also to versify the Psalms

 in a contemporary idiom so they could be sung to them.
 In so doing, I

-With respect to the versifications, I admit that, having next to no knowledge of Hebrew, I have relied on the major English translations of the Psalter, such as the Revised Standard Version, the New International Version and the New Jerusalem Bible.
+With respect to the versifications, I admit that, having little knowledge of Hebrew, I have relied on the major English translations of the Psalter.
 I have not sought a word-for-word translation, which would, in any case, be impossible within a fixed metrical scheme.
 The Scottish Psalter of 1650 comes close to a word-for-word translation, but largely at the expense of comprehensibility and, I would judge, singability.
-Moreover, as English has developed, the syllables in some words have been elided, making it more difficulty to sing the 1650 texts in their intended metre.
+Moreover, as English has developed, the syllables in some words have been elided, making it more difficult to sing the 1650 texts in their intended metre.

 My own versifications are paraphrases–sometimes close to the text and sometimes merely communicating the overall sense of the text, as seems appropriate in each case.
 While the biblical scholar, with her exacting standards, may not like my approach, the poet will be more understanding.
-Some of the versifications are rhymed (e.g., Psalms 23 and 51) and some are not (e.g., Psalms 24 and 119).
-To an extent it has been possible to retain something of the parallelism of the Hebrew poetic form, but this has not always worked within the constraints of the Genevan metres.
-I have not been overly literalistic or legalistic on this score and have taken poetic licence where necessary.
+Some of the versifications are rhymed (e.g., Psalms 23 and 51), while most are not (e.g., Psalms 24, 35, 44, 119 and many many more).
+To some extent it has been possible to retain something of the parallelism of the Hebrew poetic form, but this has not always worked within the constraints of the Genevan metres.
+I have not been overly literalist or legalistic on this score and have taken poetic licence where necessary.